-Various constant false rate alarm (CFAR) algorithms (e.g., Ravad & Levanon, 1992; Armstrong et al., 1991; Wang et al., 1994) take a SAR image as input and perform a screening function, i.e., detecting potential targets in SAR images by examining intensities of radar returns and thereby providing a massive reduction of natural clutter (grass, trees etc.).
+Various constant false rate alarm (CFAR) algorithms (e.g., Ravad & Levanon, 1992; Wang et al., 1994) take a SAR image as input and perform a screening function, i.e., detecting potential targets in SAR images by examining intensities of radar returns and thereby providing a massive reduction of natural clutter (grass, trees etc.).
 Figure 3b is the CFAR image (i.e., processed by a CFAR detector) of Figure 3a.
+In our work, we followed the implementation presented in (Wang et al., 1994).
 Note that due to noise inherent in SAR images, there are many false alarms which passed the screening of the CFAR detector.
-Determining which pixels came from a target and then grouping them in Figure 3b is not easy because pixels of false alarms are often connected and pixels from the same target can be isolated (also see Figure 6b).